judovana/java-runtime-decompiler/README.md

    **Temporary solution**: Use `mvn clean install -DskipTests` to not run test classes when building.
 ### From Fedora repositories
-The Java-Runtime-Decompiler is packed together with Fernflower and Procyon decompilers in the main Fedora repositories and in EPEL 7 and up for Fedora built from master is available.
+The Java-Runtime-Decompiler is packed together with Fernflower and Procyon decompilers in the main Fedora repositories and in EPEL 7.
 ```
 dnf install java-runtime-decompiler
 ```